-We chose to evaluate the face recognition models on the CelebA dataset [14] which contains multiple images of thousands of people.
+We chose to evaluate the face recognition models on the CelebA dataset (Liu et al., 2015) because it contains multiple images of thousands of people.
 More specifically, the dataset contains 10.177 people.
-2.343 people have exactly 30 images (FIGURE 2).
+2.343 people have exactly 30 images.